 We are a listing service only for law firms wishing to communicate if they are on the Aldermore conveyancing panel or other lender panels.
 We do not charge referral fees to any conveyancer that you subsequently appoint for your conveyancing in Royston.

-I just acquired a property at auction in Royston.
+I just acquired a flat at auction in Royston.
 Conveyancing is needed.
-What are my next steps?
+What is next?

-Having legally bound yourself to purchase you will need to choose a conveyancing practitioner soon as you now have a fast approaching a drop dead date to complete the conveyancing.
-An auction property will ordinarily have a bespoke auction pack.
-This will likely include the copy title deeds, local authority and drainage searches.
-If you have purchased leasehold property the legal pack may contain a copy of the lease, management information and a sellers leasehold information form and other conveyancing paperwork relating to leasehold premises.
-You should hand this to your appointed conveyancing solicitor as soon as possible.
-You also need to ensure that your finances are in place to complete on the date specified in the contract.
+Having to in every practical sense signed on the dotted line you must hire the services of a conveyancing practitioner as a matter of urgency as you will have a fast approaching a drop dead date to complete the property.
+All auction property will have a bespoke auction pack.
+This should include the copy title deeds, local authority and drainage searches.
+Where you are dealing with leasehold premises the legal pack should provide a copy of the lease, management information and a sellers leasehold information form and other conveyancing documentation pertinent to leasehold premises.
+You must pass this on to your appointed conveyancing solicitor as soon as possible.
+Do make sure that you have funds in place to complete the transaction on the set completion date.